PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing

-typically representing the potential interactions between spin sites \cite{lucas_ising_2014}, superconducting rings \cite{boixo_evidence_2014}, etc. To construct $q_\phi(\bm{z})$, we implement variational classical annealing (VCA), a variant of variational neural annealing.
-VCA uses recurrent neural networks (RNNs) to sample $h_\phi(\bm{z})$ with better practical convergence compared to Markov Chain Monte Carlo and simulated annealing \cite{hibat-allah_variational_2021}, as we corroborate in Appendix \ref{sec:savsvca}.
+To construct $q_\phi(\bm{z})$, we implement variational classical annealing (VCA), a variant of variational neural annealing.
+VCA uses recurrent neural networks (RNNs) to sample $h_\phi(\bm{z})$ with better practical convergence compared to Markov Chain Monte Carlo and simulated annealing \cite{hibat-allah_variational_2021}, as we corroborate in Supplementary Information Section S5.
 RNNs are widely used for generating sequential data, such as language modeling \cite{de_mulder_survey_2015}, anomaly detection \cite{basora_recent_2019}, and biometric authentication \cite{ackerson_applications_2021} through autoregression.
-The RNN's structure is modeled after the chain rule of probability, where the output joint probability distribution $q_\phi(\bm{z})$ can be expressed as

 Each bit $z_i$ in the latent vector $\bm{z}$ is generated by a conditional probability statement $q_\phi(z_i \vert z_1,...,z_{i-1})$ following a Bernoulli distribution.
 VCA works through {\it minimizing} the sampler's variational free energy

 \bcl{Similar issue to above: we have $\lambda$, $\phi$, and $\phi$ as competing parameters sets--how do they related?} where $T(t)$ is a temperature parameter that is decreased through the annealing process from a large $T(0) = T_0$ to $0$, and $S(q_\phi) = - \sum_{\bm{z}} q_\phi(\bm{z}) \log (q_\phi(\bm{z}))$ is the entropy.
 We approximate the variational free energy at temperature $T$ as